This page describes configuring VMs to install RPM packages from

 Replace the following:

-with the Red Hat Enterprise Linux major release in the formatelX
+DISTROwith the Red Hat Enterprise Linux major release in the formatelXwhereXis the release version.
+Examples of validDISTROvalues areel7andel8.

 Update Yum using the following command: